All About Dinner: Simple Meals, Expert Advice

 Book Description: Successful restaurateurs have always known that adding “roasted” to a dish guarantees immediate appeal.
 Molly Stevens brings her trademark thoroughness and eye for detail to the technique of roasting.
 She breaks down when to use high heat, moderate heat, or low heat to produce juicy, well-seared meats, caramelized drippings, and concentrated flavors.
 Her 150 recipes feature the full range of dishes from beef, lamb, pork, and poultry to seafood and vegetables.
 150 full-color illustrations.

-To order a copy from an independent book seller, please click here:All About Roasting: A New Approach to a Classic Art
+Find it on Amazon, or from an independent book seller, here:All About Roasting: A New Approach to a Classic Art

 Press and Reviews for All About Roasting